Michael-Reefe/Loki.jl/README.md

 `random_seed = 123456789`

 This option sets the random seed that is used when resampling the data for bootstrapping iterations.
 By using the same seed, you are guaranteed to get the same results after repeated runs (assuming all other inputs are the same).

+`spaxel_timelimit = 3600.0`

+This option sets the maximum seconds before forcibly terminating an in-progress spaxel fit.
+It is meant as a last resort in case something is seriously wrong or unrecoverable, so the default is a very lenient 1 hour, which should never be reached under normal circumstances.

 `overwrite = false`